LoopyBrainie/openmanus/README.md

 > [composio/README.md at master · ComposioHQ/composio · GitHub](https://github.com/ComposioHQ/composio/blob/master/README.md)

+Notice:
-Notice: It is simply built and cannot work properly.
+1.It is simply built and cannot work properly.
+2. There might be some Chinese comments